Merkel ally admits mistakes on drones but refuses to step down

 Merkel has watched a series of aides be forced out of office in recent years, leaving her vulnerable to accusations of being a poor judge of character.

 In February confidante Annette Schavan quit as education minister after being stripped of her doctorate for plagiarism.
-Last year, Merkel’s hand-picked choice for German president, Christian Wulff, resigned in disgrace over financial favors.
+Last year, Merkel’s hand-picked choice for German president, Christian Wulff, resigned in disgrace over financial favours.